romilly/pi-towers-workshop/plan/manuscript/Chapter2.md

 cannot guess what you meant to type!
 If you spot a mistake, correct it and fkash the program again.

 1. If you can't spot a mistake, ask someone else to check your program.
-It's often easier for them to spot a mistake than it is for you, because you kay be seeing what you meant to type rather than what is actually there!
+It's often easier for them to spot a mistake than it is for you, because you may be seeing what you meant to type rather than what is actually there!

 1. If that doesn't help, as me.
 Don't be embarrassed.
 Just about everyone makes some mistakes when they